 Call out key dates, deadlines, approvals, or deliverables in a project by using milestones.
 Hit your launch date, or hold that important approval meeting right on schedule!

 Collaboration is essential to the momentum, and ultimate success, of your video project.
-Make sure there’s no confusion about who’s doing what by assigning people and resources to tasks.
+Make sure there’s no confusion about who’s doing what by assigning people to tasks.

 Keep everyone in the loop on the progress of the project by updating the percent complete as you work through tasks and milestones.